gary-archer/oauth.websample.final/README.md

 ## Further Information

-* Further architecture details are described starting in the [Final SPA Overview](https://authguidance.com/2019/04/07/local-ui-setup) blog post
+* Further architecture details are described starting in the [Final SPA Overview](https://authguidance.com/2019/04/07/local-ui-setup)
-* See the [Non Functional Behaviour](https://authguidance.com/2017/10/08/corporate-code-sample-core-behavior/) page for a summary of overall qualities
+* See the [Backend for Frontend Design](https://authguidance.com/spa-back-end-for-front-end/) for details on the security design for URLs and cookies.

 ## Programming Languages